fengxia41103/myblog/content/workspace/openstack/juju_deploy_new_machine.md

 # MAAS way of a deploy

 We have briefly touched upon [the MAAS way][1].
-By default, Juju deploy will request for a new machine unless using the "--to [machine number]" flag.
-While using MAAS it is seen that MAAS will turn a READY machine into ALLOCATED then DEPLOYING.
+By default, Juju deploy will request for a new machine unless using the `--to [machine number]` flag.
+While using MAAS it is seen that MAAS will turn a `READY` machine into `ALLOCATED` then `DEPLOYING`.
 Once a Juju agent is installed (provisioned), the agent executes application deployment.

 <figure class="row">
     <img class="img-responsive center-block"
          src="/images/juju%20deploy%20target%20node%20state%20diagram.png" />
     <figcaption>MAAS target node state diagram during Juju deploy process</figcaption>
 </figure>